intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 readable file.

-Different organisation have different requirements on the format of liaison statement.
-There are no requirements from the IETF on the format of the actual content of the liaison statement, however, we require the metadata (address information and purpose) as indicated in the previous section to be recorded.
-As such when receiving statement from other organisation these metadata should be extracted and recorded.
-However if content of the statement is not sent in plain text, the plain text content record field may be empty and the received laision statement is uploaded as attachement.
+Different organisation have different requirements on the format of liaison statements.
+There are no requirements from the IETF on the format of the actual liaison statement, however, we require the metadata (address information and purpose) as indicated in the previous section to be recorded explicitly.
+As such when receiving statement from other organisation these metadata should be extracted.
+If content of the statement is not sent in plain text, the plain text body field may be empty and the received laision statement is uploaded as attachement.

 For statement sent from the IETF it is recommended to provide the content